tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     $ nvidia-settings

-Note:GeForce 400/500/600 series Fermi/Kepler cores cannot currently be
+Note:GeForce 400/500/600/700 series Fermi/Kepler cores cannot currently
-overclocked using the Coolbits method.
-The alternative is to edit and reflash the GPU BIOS either under DOS (preferred), or within a Win32 environment by way of nvflash and NiBiTor 6.0.
+be overclocked using the Coolbits method.
+The alternative is to edit and reflash the GPU BIOS either under DOS (preferred), or within a Win32 environment by way of nvflash[dead link 2013-05-25] and NiBiTor 6.0[dead link 2013-05-25].
 The advantage of BIOS flashing is that not only can voltage limits be raised, but stability is generally improved over software overclocking methods such as Coolbits.

 Setting static 2D/3D clocks